viking-hong/SeaIceNet/README.md

 ```

 # Cited
-If you find it helpful, you can cite the following paper.
+If you find it helpful, you can cite the following papers.

+[Paper1](https://ieeexplore.ieee.org/document/10746542): "SeaIceNet: Sea Ice Recognition via Global-Local Transformer in Optical Remote Sensing Images," IEEE Transactions on Geoscience and Remote Sensing

 ```bash
 @ARTICLE{10746542,